mfms-ncsu/galant-js/system-test-plan.md

 TODO:
 - figure out whether src/pages/Algorithms is used; it's referred to in index.js
 - develop a system test plan, record it in system-test-plan.md [in progress]
+- add a highlightChannel() method to Thread.js using setChannelProperty() and use it in the barycenter algorithm
+- create a layered graph algorithm that simply reports all the relevant measures [done, but there's a bug in the computation of verticalityl seems to be using index instead of position]
 - fix some of the glitches in the algorithms, especially lack of an ending announcement
 - redo json file for the graphs using a file list
 - redo json file for algorithms (file list already exists)
-- look into whether memory can be garbage collected after algorithm execution; this should improve performance, but runs the risk of failure to save important information
+- look into whether memory can be garbage collected after algorithm execution; this should improve performance, but runs the risk of failure to save important information [do this in the `speed-test` branch, set objects to null]; can be done after version publication
 - test using all platform/browser combinations
 - publish version 2.1